sorinlzr/wtp-awsm/README.md

 ### Install dependencies

 Make sure that you have `node` and `npm` installed.
-If you do, then run
+If you do, then navigate to the `/backend` folder and run
 ```
 npm install
 ```